Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Background

-When \emph{O} claims ownership, they conduct the following verification phase: \emph{O} queries a model of which the ownership is in doubt with the key images.
+When \emph{O} claims her ownership, she conducts the following verification phase: \emph{O} queries a model in doubt with the key images.
 If the model is indeed the owner's genuine model, the model will output the predefined target labels trained in the training phase.
-In Appendix~\ref{s:watermark}, we describe each of the \numwm selected watermarking algorithms.
+In Supplemental Material~1~\cite{lee:tdsc-sup:2022}, we describe each of the \numwm selected watermarking algorithms.
 Throughout the paper, we denote each algorithm as follows: